zacanger/fetchyeah/README.md

 * `postJson`
 * `putJson`

-We only provide functions for these common HTTP methods, but you can easily add your own.
-Check out the source for notes on how to use `sendJson` and `sendString` directly.
+This only provides functions for these common HTTP methods, but you can easily add your own.
+Check out the source for notes on how to use `sendJson` directly.

 ## Examples